Priesemann-Group/icomo/docs/api/tree_tools.rst

 Some tools for working with python trees, useful for working with nested data structures.

-.. module:: icomo

-.. autofunction:: walk_tree
+.. autofunction:: icomo.walk_tree

-.. autofunction:: nested_indexing
+.. autofunction:: icomo.nested_indexing